911±¬ÁÏ

 Quick facts

-Common name: Elaeagnus sucker
+Common name - Elaeagnus sucker

-Scientific name: Cacopsylla fulguralis
+Scientific name - Cacopsylla fulguralis

-Plants affected: Elaeagnus × ebbingei, E. pungens, E. macrophylla, E. glabra, E. cuprea and E. oldhamii
+Plants affected - Elaeagnus × ebbingei, E. pungens, E. macrophylla, E. glabra, E. cuprea and E. oldhamii

-Most active: February to September
+Most active - February to September

 What is Elaeagnus sucker?

-The psyllids or plant suckers are a group of sap sucking true bugs (Hemiptera).
+The psyllids or plant suckers are a group of sucking true bugs (Hemiptera).
 There are more than 40 species found in Britain.
 Many species produce a white waxy secretion during the immature (nymph) stages and some cause distortion and galling to host plants.
 Most however, do not cause any significant damage to garden plants.
-More information on Psyllids from in Britain can be found at .
+More information on Psyllids from Britain can be found at .

-sucker originates from eastern Asia and was first detected in Britain in 2002.
+Elaeagnus originates from eastern Asia and was first detected in Britain in 2002.
 It has spread rapidly and now occurs throughout most of England and parts of Wales.
 It was feared that this sucker would become a major problem for Elaeagnus however, the high populations seen soon after the insects arrival, no longer occur.
 This suggests that natural enemies may be having an effect on this insect helping to keep it at levels at which serious plant damage does not occur.

 Symptoms